scrollwm/scrollfx/README.md

 2. `position`: It is one of `after` (default), `before`, `end`, `beg`.
 This parameter decides the position of new windows: *after* the current one (default value), *before* the current one, at the *end* of the row/column, or at the *beginning* of the row/column.
+The currently focused window will have the corresponding border painted with the `indicator` color to show where the new window would open.
 3. `focus`: One of `focus` (default) or `nofocus`.
 When creating a new window, this parameter decides whether it will get focus or not.
 4. Reorder automatic mode: `reorder_auto` (default) or `noreorder_auto`.
 By